Business Litigation Frequently Asked Questions

 Are There Alternatives to Business Litigation?

-There are methods for resolving business disputes that do not involve lawsuits or going to court.
-Depending on the circumstances, you may be able to resolve the issue through arbitration or mediation.
+There are methods for resolving business disputes that do not involve lawsuits.
+This can then keep you outside of the court.
+Depending on the circumstances, you may then be able to resolve the issue through arbitration or mediation.
 These private and less-expensive alternative dispute resolution methods are where a third party helps both sides resolve their differences.

 Both options may be less expensive than traditional litigation.
 In addition, arbitration and mediation are more private, which is useful for a business that wants to protect its reputation.
 Arbitration and mediation can also be more flexible for businesses.
 As a business owner, you and the other parties involved with the dispute may be able to set the hours where arbitration or mediation takes place.